MachineLearningJournalClub/Didattica-MedicAI/README.md

 ## Medical Course
-An introduction to Brain Computer Interface both from a theoretical and a practical point of view of data acquisition and data analysis through Machine Learning techniques/
+An introduction to Brain Computer Interface both from a theoretical and a practical point of view of data acquisition and data analysis through Machine Learning techniques\\
 Lectures recording is available on our YouTube channel [https://youtu.be/84q-bjevPAQ](https://youtu.be/84q-bjevPAQ)

 ### References